ng256/base16/README.md

 ```
 If you type __"base16 -c -t Hello, world | clip"__, this ad will be stored to the clipboard immediately.
 ___
- __base16 -sfx -o hello.bat -t Hello, world__
+ __base16 -sfx debug.log -o hello.bat__

-Will store encoded text into self-extracting batch file on the screen.
+Will store encoded file debug.log into self-extracting batch file on the screen.
 The content of batch file "hello.bat" looks like this:

 ```cmd